Specialist in Asia Pacific, Japan, China, India and South East Asia and Global Emerging Market equities.

 Proxy voting history by type of resolution

-Voting Independence
+Voting independence

 The chart below shows the number of times the team has voted against management recommendations, proxy advisors' recommendations, or against both.
 The purpose of this table is to show the independent judgement which is applied by the team when making voting decisions.